justnonamenoname/lifeticle/readme.txt

 Biorobots

-The answer to the question of what a lifeticle is and how qualia are triggered will also answer the question of whether viruses or biorobots are considered alive.
+The answer to what a lifeticle is and how qualia are generated will also determine whether viruses are considered alive or biorobots.

 Atom